This leaflet provides a checklist of things that may help you to lose weight.

 Based on the recommended rate of weight loss explained above, set yourself a clear weight loss goal with a realistic timescale.
 Some people aim to get down to a perfect weight.
 However, this may be a lot of weight to lose for you and you may get fed up about poor progress, and give up.
 So, you may find it helpful to break up your weight loss goal.
 For example, you may wish to set yourself a goal to lose 4 kg over the following 4 to 6 weeks.
 Once you have achieved that goal, you can set yourself another, etc.

 For most people, you can start to get health benefits by losing even just 5-10% of your starting weight.
 For example, if your starting weight was 100 kg, losing 5-10 kg in weight will produce some health benefits for you, even if you are still not at your ideal weight.

 Top tip: aim to lose weight steadily, around 0.5-1 kg per week.
-For most people, health benefits can come from losing the first 5-10% of your weight.
+For most people, health benefits can come from losing the first 5-10% of their weight.
 This is often about 5-10 kg.